Related ToolsSuperhumanMailchimpCustomerHubspot

 Front (team inbox tool) sits between Superhuman and HubSpot, offering shared inbox management with AI features.
 Good for customer-facing teams of 5-20 people.

 ActiveCampaign competes directly with Mailchimp but emphasizes deeper marketing automation.
-Slightly steeper learning curve, better for sophisticated campaigns.
+Slightly steeper learning curve, better for sophisticated campaigns - our ActiveCampaign email automation workflows guide walks through the playbooks worth copying.

 For small business marketing: Mailchimp hits the sweet spot of capability versus complexity.
-The Standard plan ($20/month base) gives you enough AI features to speed up campaign creation without overwhelming beginners.
+The Standard plan ($20 per month base) gives you enough AI features to speed up campaign creation without overwhelming beginners.

 For product-led growth: Customer.io has no real competition in the behavioral email automation category.
 The pricing hurts, but the capabilities justify it once you hit product-market fit.